-PILLAR TO POST HOME INSPECTORS™, INC.
+PILLAR TO POST HOME INSPECTORS, INC.

 Personal Information We May Collect

 We collect your personal information when you visit our Sites, download any of our mobile applications, request information about our services, book an inspection, register for mailing lists, submit comments or otherwise interact with the Sites, email or call us, submit a review or evaluation of our services, or when you voluntarily provide information to us through an email or phone call.
-We may also collect your personal information from third parties that determined you or your clients (for real estate professionals) may be interested in our services.
+We may also collect your personal information from customer referrals and third parties that determined you or your clients (for real estate professionals) may be interested in our services.

 The information we collect may include personal information such as your name, email address, address of the property for inspection, your home or billing address, telephone numbers, company affiliations of real estate professionals, or your photograph should you choose to provide it (e.g., in connection with a review).
 We may also collect records of services you purchased, obtained or considered and payment information, as well as recordings of calls to our customer service line (for quality assurance purposes).